Nishitacodegeek/Student-Portal/README.md

 *	Add the custom CSS in backend : /var/site/www/templates/rt_topaz/custom/scss/
 * Change to this directory and create a file called custom.scss and add CSS codes.
 Recompile CSS in admin panel for ‘base outline’ template and see the changes reflected.

-Screenshot of a working student portal during iteration2
+Screenshot of a working student portal during iteration 1

 ![image](https://cloud.githubusercontent.com/assets/15920562/22004676/a0fdec8a-dcb1-11e6-9a07-845b5b87dff8.png)